trbocode/Decrypt9WIP/README.md

 * __De/Encrypt Key Database__: By default, the `aeskeydb.bin` created in Decrypt9 is encrypted, and the keys in it are not readable via a Hex Editor.
 Use this to either decrypt an encrypted database, or to encrypt a decrypted one.
 Note that Decrypt9 can load keys from both.

 ## License
-You may use this under the terms of the GNE General Public License GPL v2 or under the terms of any later revisions of the GPL.
+You may use this under the terms of the GNU General Public License GPL v2 or under the terms of any later revisions of the GPL.
 Refer to the provided `LICENSE.txt` file for further information.

 ## Credits by Archshift
 * Roxas75 for the method of ARM9 code injection